-- If this does not have a satisfactory outcome, or if the problem recurs, the parent moves to this stage of the procedure by putting the concerns or complaint in writing. - For parents who are not comfortable with making written complaints, there is a template form for recording complaints; the form may be completed our manager and signed by the parent. - Our setting stores all information relating to written complaints from parents in the child's personal file.
-However, if the complaint involves a detailed investigation, our manager may wish to store all information relating to the investigation in a separate file designated for this complaint. - When the investigation into the complaint is completed, our manager meets with the parent to discuss the outcome. - We inform parents of the outcome of the investigation within 28 days of him/her making the complaint. - When the complaint is resolved at this stage, we log the summative points in our Complaint Investigation Record, which is made available to OFSTED on request.
+- If this does not have a satisfactory outcome, or if the problem recurs, the parent moves to this stage of the procedure by putting the concerns or complaint in writing. - For parents who are not comfortable with making written complaints, there is a template form for recording complaints; the form may be completed our Manager and signed by the parent. - Our setting stores all information relating to written complaints from parents in the child's personal file.
+However, if the complaint involves a detailed investigation, our Manager may wish to store all information relating to the investigation in a separate file designated for this complaint. - When the investigation into the complaint is completed, our Manager meets with the parent to discuss the outcome, which must occur within 28 days.
+When the complaint is resolved at this stage, we log the summative points in our Complaint Investigation Record, which is made available to OFSTED on request.

-- If the parent is not satisfied with the outcome of the investigation, he or she requests a meeting with our manager and the owner.
+- If the parent is not satisfied with the outcome of the investigation, he or she requests a further meeting with our Manager and the nursery Owner.
 The parent may have a friend or partner present if they prefer. - An agreed written record of the discussion is made, as well as any decision or action to take as a result.
 All of the parties present at the meeting sign the record and receive a copy of it. - This signed record signifies that the procedure has concluded.
 When the complaint is resolved at this stage, we log the summative points in our Complaint Investigation Record.